Program and Purpose

 - have a strong interest in applying scientific knowledge toward the solution of societal problems;

-- are articulate, flexible, able to work well with people from diverse professional backgrounds;
+- are articulate, flexible, and able to work well with people from diverse professional backgrounds;

 - are interested in working on a range of public policy problems;